-Summary: Below you will find numerous DIY tips and general items to think about if you are embarking on a DIY project.
+Summary: Below you will find numerous DIY tips and hints on starting a DIY project and also other general items to think about.
 This list includes a wide range of items covering topics such as Safety, Materials, Cleaning and a great deal more.

 Always a good idea to have a magnet in your tool box.
 Small screws and pins can easily be dropped but can be difficult to see on carpets etc. Pass over the area with a magnet.

 During most jobs you will need to take quite a few measurements and if you are anything like us you will be writing them on bits of timber and boxes of screws.
 It all gets a bit confusing and can even get lost on a larger job...
 Keep a small roll if masking tape in your pocket and write measurements etc on that.
 Tear off that measurement and stick it on the doorframe, window, toolbox etc near where you need it.
 Simple stuff like this that makes life so much easier.

 If you are ever tiling in your bathroom, under no circumstances tile over wall paper.

 The tiles need to be stuck to the wall and the adhesive will loosen the adhesion of the wallpaper to the wall.
 You will have loose tiles in no time.
 Similarly, when tiling over an existing floor surface, make absolutely sure the existing surface is stuck very fast indeed.
 If it is not, take it up.

 If, before you start your new project, you need to remove something that is screwed on, the screws may be tight.
 Sometimes heating the screws by applying a soldering iron to the head allows them to pull out a little easier.